 The Company considers all of its investments in debt securities (U.S. Government or Agencies), with maturities at the date of purchase from three months to one year to be available-for-sale securities.
 These investments are recorded at fair value with the unrealized gains and losses reflected in accumulated other comprehensive income (loss) on the Company's consolidated balance sheets.
 Realized gains and losses from the sale of investments, if any, are determined are recorded net in the consolidated statements of operations and comprehensive loss.
 The investments selected by the Company have a low level of inherent credit risk given they are issued by the U.S. government and any changes in their fair value are primarily attributable to changes in interest rates and market liquidity.
-Investments as of December 31, 2022 consisted of U.S. Treasury Bills with maturities of 91 days to one year.
-There were no investments as of December 31, 2021.
+Investments as of December 31, 2022 consisted of U.S. Treasury Bills with maturities of over three months to one year.